BlackGlory/rmdast/README.md

 The new AST is designed to render nodes directly from mdast to any platform, e.g. React.

+## Pros and Cons

+Pros
+- Supports extending MDAST with Web Components syntax, thus avoiding direct extensions at the AST level.
+- By manually rendering AST, you have full control over the rendering of AST.

+Cons
+- Due to the source-to-source compilation of MDAST, it can only support the original MDAST specification.
+- Since you need to render the AST yourself, some additional coding is required.

+## How does it work?

+1. Parse: Text => MDAST
+2. Transpile: MDAST => RMDAST
+3. Transpile(manually): RMDAST => JSX/HTML/Terminal...

 ## Difference from mdast

 `ImageReference` are converted to `Image`.